engagenie/policies/privacy-policy.md

 - Metadata concerning your User Content, and other interactions with our Services.

+Usage data will only be combined with personal data when required to solve a specific problem you have encountered while using our Services and have requested support in solving the problem.

 ## HOW WE USE YOUR INFORMATION

+We use your information to determine general, non-identifying demographics like location (down to the city level), age range (e.g. 25-35), and equipment profiles (e.g. Chromebook with medium-size screen).

-We use your information:
+We use this demographic information:

-- to provide and improve our Services,
+- to provide and improve our Services

-- to administer your use of our Services,
+- to administer your use of our Services

-- to better understand your needs and interests,
+- to better understand your future needs from our Services

 - to personalize and improve your experience